 How Much Does Family Health Insurance Cost?

-An average two-parent family spends about $97 per month ($1,167 a year) on health insurance.
+The cost of family health insurance will depend on the cover option you choose.
+However, an average two-parent family spends about $97 per month ($1,167 a year) on health insurance.

 Your family’s overall health costs will depend on a few factors:

 - Premiums for extras cover

 - Out-of-pocket costs for medical procedures not covered by the insurance